-The MDR Medium Density Residential District is located adjacent to the City of Plattsburgh and the former Plattsburgh Air Force Base.
-It is intended to provide for medium density multi-family housing in areas served by public water and sewer.
+The MDR Medium Density Residential District is intended to provide for medium density multi-family housing in areas served by public water and sewer.

 Commercial Districts

 NC Neighborhood Commercial District

 Neighborhood Commercial Districts allow residential development as well as small scale commercial development.
 The scale of commercial development is intended to be limited, meeting the needs of surrounding neighborhoods rather than providing a regional shopping destination.